oamaya29486/MySQL-Project/README.md

 USE sakila;

-# 1 - list of actors avaiable on the database table and last updated date
+# 1 - list of actors available on the database table and last updated date

 SELECT last_name, first_name, last_update
 	FROM actor;